Elimbah

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport analysis shows three active stops in Elimbah offering a mix of train and bus services.
-These stops are served by 41 routes, collectively providing 601 weekly passenger trips.
-Transport accessibility is rated limited, with residents typically located 2181 meters from the nearest stop.
+Public transport analysis shows three active transport stops in Elimbah, offering a mix of train and bus services.
+These stops are served by 41 individual routes, collectively providing 601 weekly passenger trips.
+Transport accessibility is rated as limited, with residents typically located 2181 meters from the nearest stop.
+As primarily residential, most residents commute outward; car remains dominant at 91%.
+Vehicle ownership averages 2.4 per dwelling, above regional average.
+According to the 2021 Census, 14.9% of residents work from home, potentially reflecting COVID-19 conditions.

-Service frequency averages 85 trips per day across all routes, equating to approximately 200 weekly trips per individual stop.
+Service frequency averages 85 trips daily across all routes, equating to approximately 200 weekly trips per stop.

 Frequently Asked Questions - Transport